mumoshu/okra/cli.md

 In other words, it usually either (1)sleep for a while or (2)runs an analysis before updating the listener.
 If it was a sleep, the next listener update is pended until it the sleep duration elapses.

 If it was an analysis, the listener update is pended until there are enough number of successful analysises that happened after the lastest ALB forward config update.
 To complete the canary deployment, you need to rerun `sync cell` once again after `run analysis` completed.

-A analysis run can be trigered via [run analysis](#run-analysis), too.
+A analysis run can be trigered via [run analysis](#run-analysis) command.

 `sync cell` updates `Cell`'s status to signal other K8s controller or clients.
 It doesn't use the status as a state store.